 Ole graduated with a Master’s degree in City Planning from MIT and received his Bachelor’s degree from Colby College.
 Ole lives with his family and dog in Waterville.
 When not in the office he can be found biking, running or skiing at Quarry Road Trails or hiking in the backwoods of Maine.

 Joel Greenwood is originally from Manchester, UK and came to Maine in January 2009.
 He has a background in municipal service, environmental improvement and housing.
-As the Community Planner at KVCOG he is responsible for assisting with land use issues, comprehensive planning, ordinance writing, bicycle and pedestrian planning, maintaining and utilizing the GIS system.
-Outside of work Joel lives with his Wife, 2 dogs and 2 cats and enjoys working in animal rescue, hiking and playing and listening to music.
+As the Planning Director at KVCOG he is responsible for overseeing all aspects of Community Planning, including assisting with land use issues, comprehensive planning, ordinance writing, bicycle and pedestrian planning, and maintaining and utilizing the GIS system.
+Outside of work Joel lives with his Wife, 2 dogs, and 2 cats and enjoys working in animal rescue, hiking, and playing and listening to music.